Heidal Church: Interior art

 The church is richly decorated, largely consisting of carved acanthus elements.
 The woodcarvings in the church were created by three local woodcarvers: Mattias Fjerdingren, Anders Johnsgard, and Paul Sørhaugen.
-Edvard Bakkom from Vågå created the sculptures.
+Edvard Bakkom from Vågå Municipality created the sculptures.
 The main image on the altarpiece shows Christ crucified.
 To the side of the cross stand Jesus's mother Mary and the disciple John.
 This central image is flanked by Moses holding the Tables of the Law and Aaron clothed as a high priest.
 At the top of the altarpiece, Christ is depicted holding a victory banner.
 This banner in Heidal Church is painted with a white cross on a red background instead of a red cross on a white background, as is customary.
 This creates the impression that the resurrected Christ is holding a Danish banner.

 The pulpit is covered with carvings, as are the end pieces on all the pews.
 The ceiling painting under the church's tower shows the Four Evangelists: Matthew, Mark, Luke, and John.
 The Eye of Providence is painted above the chancel.
 Two cherubs blowing horns are painted above the organ.